-Ref# Part IIIA Ref CR Code Ref Summary of Obligations Compliance Status it is in consultation for the correction of credit information.
-D.20E.0.5 Div 2, Sec 20M (1) & (2) N/A illion may use or disclose de-identified credit reporting information in the following circumstances: the use or disclosure is for the purposes of conducting research in relation to credit; and illion complies with the rules made by the Commissioner which by legislative instrument, make rules relating to the use or disclosure by a credit reporting body of de-identified information for the purposes of conducting research in relation to credit. \bigcirc D.20E.0.6 Div 2, Sec 20G (5), (6) and (7) N/A illion must have policies and processes to ensure that any use or disclosure of credit-related information for the purposes of direct marketing is in accordance with the Privacy Act and the CR Code. illion must have processes and procedures in place to handle requests from individuals asking the CRB not to use their credit reporting information for direct marketing purposes, and such requests are free to the individual. illion must have a process to ensure that a written note is made of all uses and disclosures of credit-related information for direct marketing. illion should have policies and processes to ensure that a register is kept of individuals who have made a request not to receive direct marketing. Ø D.20E.0.7 Div 2, Sec 20H, 20J N/A illion must have policies and processes to ensure that pre-screening assessments are only used and disclosed in accordance with the Privacy Act and the CR Code. illion must have policies and processes to ensure that pre-screening assessments in its control are destroyed once no longer required. \bigcirc
+of circumstances that reasonably indicate that the individual may be at significant risk of defaulting in relation to those obligations; or illion is aware that an event has occurred in relation to the individual that is an event of the kind that the CP has identified could, if it were to occur, reasonably indicate that the individual may be at significant risk of defaulting in relation to those obligations.
+Ref# D.20E.0.4 D.20E.0.5 D.20E.0.6 Part IIIA Ref Div 2, Sec 20P Div 2, Sec 20M (1) & (2) Div 2, Sec 20G (5), (6) and (7) CR Code Ref N/A N/A N/A Compliance Status Summary of Obligations illion must not use or disclose credit reporting information that is materially false or misleading, unless: it is to determine whether unsolicited credit information received could have been collected if illion had solicited the information. it is in consultation for the correction of credit information. illion may use or disclose de-identified credit reporting information in the following circumstances: • the use or disclosure is for the purposes of conducting research in relation to credit; and - illion complies with the rules made by the Commissioner which by legislative instrument, make rules relating to the use or disclosure by a credit reporting body of de-identified information for the purposes of conducting research in relation to credit. illion must have policies and processes to ensure that any use or disclosure of creditrelated information for the purposes of direct marketing is in accordance with the Privacy Act and the CR Code. illion must have processes and procedures in place to handle requests from individuals asking the CRB not to use their credit reporting information for direct marketing purposes, and such requests are free to the individual. illion must have a process to ensure that a written note is made of all uses and disclosures of credit-related information for direct marketing. illion should have policies and processes to ensure that a register is kept of individuals who have made a request not to receive direct marketing.

+Ref# D.20E.0.7 D.20E.0.8

+Part IIIA Ref Div 2, Sec 20H, 20J Div 2, Sec 20K

+CR Code Ref N/A N/A

+Compliance Status

-Ref # Part IIIA Ref CR Code Ref Summary of Obligations Compliance Status D.20E.0.8 Div 2, Sec 20K N/A illion must have policies and processes for receiving and assessing ban requests from individuals. illion must have policies and procedures to ensure that credit-related information you hold about an individual is not used or disclosed during a ban period. illion must have policies and processes to ensure that individuals are notified of the end of the ban period, not less than five days before it ends. \Diamond
+Summary of Obligations illion must have policies and processes to ensure that pre-screening assessments are only used and disclosed in accordance with the Privacy Act and the CR Code. illion must have policies and processes to ensure that pre-screening assessments in its control are destroyed once no longer required. illion must have policies and processes for receiving and assessing ban requests from individuals. illion must have policies and procedures to ensure that credit-related information you hold about an individual is not used or disclosed during a ban period. illion must have policies and processes to ensure that individuals are notified of the end of the ban period, not less than five days before it ends.